e-vents/markdowns/JavaScript - Basics.md

 JavaScript is a very flexible language.
 You don't have to be disciplined and you don't have to be particularly structured, to use this language.
 Furthermore JavaScript has a number of functions which can only be called bugs.
 You need to know these in order to work properly with this language.
 In the following chapters we'll take a closer look at the language.
 Basic knowledge in an object oriented language is required.

+This script is based on the notes i made while reading the book from dane cameron: A Software Engineer Learns HTML5, JavaScript and jQuery: A guide to standards-based web applications

 Overview of the covered topics for quick access:
 - [Data Types](#data-types)
 - [Objects](#objects)